vatsj/vatsj.github.io/index.md

 # Projects

 ## Commitment-bot
-To help my friends in a discord server set personal goals, I coded a [bot](https://github.com/vatsj/commitment-bot) to let users set and evaluate personal goals.
+To help my friends in a discord server set personal goals, I coded a [bot](https://github.com/vatsj/commitment-bot) to let users set and evaluate time-bound goals.

 ## D&D Campaign
 I got bored one day and wrote the outline for a Dungeons & Dragons campaign, which you can read [here](https://www.notion.so/D-D-Campaign-God-in-the-Machine-a20c74b3815841ba8ee846de45c7e80b).
 Taking inspiration from [TAZ Balance](https://theadventurezone.fandom.com/wiki/Campaign_1:_The_Balance_Arc), my outline plays fast and loose with D&D structure/mechanics in favor of a storytelling-centric approach.